RodrigoSMarques/flutter_branch_sdk/README.md

 Branch links can be used together with Facebook App Install Campaign ads, allowing you to track ad-driven installs on the Branch dashboard and deep link those new users directly to content the first time they open your app.

-Follow the instructions on the link [Facebook App Install Ads](https://help.branch.io/using-branch/docs/facebook-app-install-ads) {:target="_blank"}
+Follow the instructions on the link
+<a href="https://help.branch.io/using-branch/docs/facebook-app-install-ads" target="_blank">https://help.branch.io/using-branch/docs/facebook-app-install-ads</a>.

 To read Facebook App Install deep links update `INFO.PLIST` on `iOS` or `AndroidManifest.xml` on `Android` as in the example: